Published on March 16, 2020 – Last Updated on December 6, 2022

 Mindfulness meditation can help with stress because it changes how we respond to the world around us.
 When you practice mindfulness, you recognize what triggers your anxiety to prepare yourself.
 If you know what causes your emotional response, you can inhibit the stress response.

 Mindful people are less likely to respond to stress with runaway emotions with adverse outcomes.

 According to Mindful, “We train our brain to stop automatically following this well-trodden path of habitual, unconscious reaction and instead forge a new path toward healthier responses.”

-- Trusting that you have the capacity to handle whatever comes your way
+- Trust that you can handle whatever comes your way.

-- Being aware of when stress is triggered and being able to recognize it when it happens.
+- Regular practice of being aware of when stress is triggered and recognizing it when it happens.